ChuckPa/PlexDBRepair/README.md

 Special considerations:

-    1. As stated above, this utilty requires PMS to be stopped in order to do what it does.
+    1. As stated above, this utility requires PMS to be stopped in order to do what it does.
     2. - This utility CAN sit at the menu prompt with PMS running.
        - You did a few things and want to check BEFORE exiting the utility
        - If you don't like how it worked out,